Tips for Success

 A goal without a plan is just a wish. – Antoine de Saint-Exupéry

 What are your really big goals?
 What do you hope to get out of college?
 It’s good to think about why you are here and what you want your life to become.
-Such big, important thoughts can be exhilarating but also sometimes exhausting when we don’t easily see our pathway to those goals.
+Such big, important thoughts can be exhilarating and sometimes exhausting when we can’t easily see our pathway to those goals.

 - Break down your big goals into smaller, more manageable goals.
 Be specific and detailed in defining these goals.
 Develop goals for each class and write them down.